 Analysis of To Time

-In the first lines of ‘To Time’ the speaker begins by describing one’s progression through life on the face of a jewelled clock.
+In the first lines of ‘To Time’ the speaker begins by describing one’s progression through life on the face of a jeweled clock.
 “We,” she says, “move in jade and cease with garnet”.
 These jewels mark the years on the “clocks”.
-In contrast the the beauty of this image, and of the jewels themselves, the poet presents the image of Death.
-TI comes, personified as is often the case in poetry, “in a casual steel car”.
+In contrast to the beauty of this image, and of the jewels themselves, the poet presents the image of Death.
+Time comes, personified as is often the case in poetry, “in a casual steel car”.
 It does not arrive in luxury.
 Death’s mode of transport is simple, getting the job done.

 She juxtaposes the simplicity and inevitability of death against the “neon” with which “we vaunt our days”.
 This alludes to the human need to seek out light for as long as possible while scorning the dark.
 We stay away from the dark as best we can as it reminds us of our own deaths.

 In the second quatrain of ‘To Time’ the speaker alludes to the eventuality that all human beings have to contend with.
 Outside the “diabolic steel” of the world, she lives in, she can “hear / the lone wind raving in the gutter”.
 There is a rawness to this image.
 It is undeniable and powerful in a way that humans cannot control.
 Her fate is her own, but it’s also that of everyone else on earth.
 The time comes for each person even when we do our best to ignore it.

 So cry for the pagan girl left picking olives

 The third and final quatrain speaks to the past.
 These things have been eaten by time and exist only in memory and story.
 It does not matter who one is, the “pagan girl” or the “thousand kings” all meet their death.
 She asks the listener, the reader, or all of humankind to “cry for the pagan girl” who has long since been lost.
 They should “weep for the legendary dragon” who also met his fate at the hands of time and death.

 Time is a great machine of iron bars